Traincraft/Traincraft/README.md

 ## Issues

-An issue system or website will be provided in due time.
-Possibly, we might just use the GitHub's own system.
+Use the GitHub's own system.

 ## Contributing

-Regarding new features/behavior changes, please submit a Suggestion Issue to the Tracker before you write a single line of code.
+Regarding new features/behavior changes, please submit a new Suggestion Issue to the Tracker before you write any code.
 Keeping everyone on the same page saves time and effort and reduces negative experiences all around when a change turns out to be controversial.

-For now, the focus should be on updating the mod to the 1.7.x and 1.8.x branches, before adding any new features.
-Those will be added when the rewrite version is being done.
+For now, the focus should be on updating the mod to the 1.7.x branches, before adding any new features.
+Those will be added when the port is done.

 ## Building

 Traincraft will follow standard Forge conventions for setting up and building a project, with a couple additional details (details to come).

-There will also be a jenkins build engine available for setting things up, and building releases quicker (details to come).
+See [here](http://www.minecraftforge.net/wiki/Installation/Source)
+After you finish the tutorial you must manually define the SDK (the root path of your JDK installation folder) and you must manually define the location of your :ForgeBin:
+You must also import the requires API libraries for the related mods (ic2, Buildcraft, railcraft, etc), more on this to come.

+Unlike the main branch, this branch is not planned to have a Jenkins build engine.

 ## License